Commodore (rank): Air force ranks

 Commodore, in Spanish comodoro, is a rank in the Argentine Air Force.
 This rank is the equivalent of a colonel in the Argentine Army, and a colonel or group captain in other air forces of the world.
 The Argentine rank below commodore is the rank of vice-commodore (Spanish vicecomodoro) equivalent to a lieutenant-colonel in the Argentine Army, and a lieutenant-colonel or wing commander in other air forces.

 Commodore is a rank in the Royal Netherlands Air Force.
 It is a one-star rank and has essentially the same rank insignia as the British air commodore.

 Many air forces use the rank of air commodore.
 This rank was first used by the Royal Air Force and is now used in many countries such as Australia, Bangladesh, Greece, India, New Zealand, Nigeria, Pakistan, Thailand and Zimbabwe.
 It is the equivalent rank to the navy rank of "commodore", and the army ranks of brigadier and brigadier general.

 The German air force used the concept of a unit commodore for the commander of a wing, usually in the rank of colonel (OF-5).

 Merchant Service (Merchant Marine) rank and Yacht Club chief directors

 Commodore is also a title held by many captains as recognition of exceptional navigation ability and seagoing seniority in the Merchant Service, and by the directors of a few yacht clubs and boating associations.
 Commodores 'in command' as Master aboard Merchant Marine ships wear distinctive rank and cap insignia denoting their honorific high rank position.
+In a few country the honorific high position of commodore it is indicated with the high rank denomination of senior captain.
 Traditionally, commodore is the title of the president of a yacht club.